 I have been a photographer for the last 10 years.
 I started taking photo's of everything that caught my eye mainly, landscapes and objects.
 I quickly turned to portrait photography and found this is what I was meant to be doing.
 Today I photograph people of all ages in my home studio or out on location.
 My style is timeless to fine art.

 I am a self-taught traditional artist, working in realistic drawing and painting.
 Over a period of 15 years I have become well known for my portrayal of Clydesdales and other heavy working horses.
 I also enjoy painting landscapes and seascapes.
 I have specialized in commissioned work, drawing life-like pets for my clients.

 In 1972, Tamara was born in Ballarat.
 The eldest child of two, to migrants Theo & Cath Kuiler.

 Brought up and educated in Ballarat, Tamara always showed a creative side.

 As a young child she constantly drew, and was inspired by anything and everything around her especially horses.

 Marijke Groothuis was born in the Netherlands and emigrated to Australia in 1974.
 Her love affair with computers began in 1977 when she became one of only a handful of female computer programmers.
-Photography had been a passion since childhood, and when digital cameras became affordable, she finally found a medium in which she could express herself artistically.

 Having a music background and a guitar player, I took up the ukulele about seven years ago, and have enjoyed playing at many locations around Australia.
 Currently a member of the Ballarat Ukulele Group and also play gigs with "Ukulele Affair" in the Ballarat area.

 I am a self taught artist starting in pencil and charcoal and moving on to be proficient in soft pastel, oil paints and colour pencil.
-I have also attending numerous workshops especially with Robyn Kittelty Redman where I learned of colour mixing, composition and other techniques.
+I have also attended numerous workshops especially with Robyn Kittelty Redman where I learned of colour mixing, composition and other techniques.